bairblog/bairblog.github.io/_posts/2017-06-01-learning-to-reason-with-neural-module-networks.md

 <img src="{{site.url}}/assets/nmns/cat_pred.jpg">
 </p>

-<p>But things don't work quite so well for approaches like the one on the right:</p>
+<p>But things don’t work quite so well for approaches like the one on the right:</p>

 <p style="text-align:center;">
 <img src="{{site.url}}/assets/nmns/clevr_pred.jpg">